NFEH Calls For Immediate Reopening Of Tourism Industry All Over Country With SOPs - UrduPoint

 NFEH Calls For Immediate Reopening Of Tourism Industry All Over Country With SOPs

-The National Forum for Environment and Health (NFEH) Thursday appealed to the federal, provincial governments to reopen tourist resorts all the over the country after adopting all the coronavirus-related safety precautions
+The National Forum for Environment and Health (NFEH) has appealed to the federal, provincial governments to reopen tourist resorts all the over the country after adopting all the coronavirus-related safety precautions

-In a statement issued , NFEH President Naeem Qureshi said that mass unemployment had been caused due to the closure of the tourist resorts in the country for past six months.
+In a statement issued on Thursday, NFEH President Naeem Qureshi said that mass unemployment had been caused due to the closure of the tourist resorts in the country for past six months.

 He said that the closure of the tourist attractions in the Gilgit Baltistan, Azad Kashmir, and other provinces had rendered jobless over 1.2 million people associated with the hospitality, recreational, and allied industries.